The common pathway for almost all injuries and diseases is inflammation. Can it be controlled? And if so, should it?

 Tissues such as bone and (possibly) brain tissue can be restored to normal.
 Other tissues form scar first before a degree of remodeling toward normal occurs.
 This process can be accelerated or delayed.
 Patients who walk around on their repaired knees too much and too early, for instance, have longer recovery times, due in part to increased swelling.

 Much of our research, and that of many other clinics, focuses on accelerating tissue repair by first reducing the swelling associated with inflammation.
 Ice, elevation, and soft tissue massage have been employed for centuries for this purpose.
-Today we are utilizing and investigating injections of growth factors: potent anti-inflammatories that recruit additional stem cells to the site of injury.
+Today we are utilizing and investigating injections of growth factors: potent anti-inflammatories that recruit additional stem-cell-derived self-repair cells called progenitors to the site of injury.
 Their ability to shrink swollen joints and tissues is sometimes dramatic.

 Inflammation can also happen due to chemical or biologic stimuli.
 Here is an example: When the body recognizes some types of cancer cells, the inflammatory response cells of the immune system release free radicals or free oxygen molecules that destroy the abnormal cells.
 This response probably occurs thousands (or even millions) of times each day, as abnormal cells are continually created and the body eliminates them before they become a problem.
 This is where we begin to wonder if we really should take anti-inflammatory medications, load up on free radical suppressing vitamins, and/or use antioxidant skin creams.
 Reducing the protective response that keeps us alive may risk defanging our natural defenses.